ashlynnprasad/langmann-2021/pages/environmentalimpact.md

       {% include feature/item-figure.html objectid="langmann004" width="100" %}
     </div>
     <div class="col-sm-4">
-      <br>Similarly, this photograph of a paper mill in Ocean Falls might have been taken as a way to provide settlers with evidence of how acquired lands in the Province were cultivated for industries such as papermaking, which would help vault B.C. into the modern world.
+      Similarly, this photograph of a paper mill in Ocean Falls might have been taken as a way to provide settlers with evidence of how acquired lands in the Province were cultivated for industries such as papermaking, which would help vault B.C. into the modern world.
 At the time, environmental concerns were not being widely considered among the settler community, and the image may inspire more concern in present-day viewers than it would with settlers of that time.
     </div>
   </div>
 </div>